mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 * They miss deadlines.
 * They bill a higher number of hours than you can afford long-term (if you're paying hourly).

-At this point, you'll likely discover gaps in your style guide.
-For example, the writer used explicit language in their piece, but you want G-rated content.
-Instead of simply telling the writer, update your style guide and send the writer a link to the new section.
-That way, you don't have to go through this process with every writer.

-TODO: Screenshots showing how to link to a section in Google Docs.

 It's a bit of an art to decide when to bail on a writer.
-My own process is to be fairly accepting on a first draft.
-I'll end the relationship if the piece has egregious spelling or grammatical issues, but it's okay if they're still struggling to learn my style guide.
-By draft two or three, I expect the writing to be pretty close to what I feel comfortable publishing, but it's okay if they're still trying to match the tone I want.
+My own process is to be fairly accepting on a first draft &mdash; I'll end the relationship if it has egregious spelling or grammatical issues, but it's okay if they're still struggling to learn my style guide.
+By draft two or three, I expect the writing to be pretty close to publication-quality, but they're usually still learning the nuances of my desired style.

 Remember that [it's hopeless to fix a bad writer](/hiring-content-writers/3-screening-candidates/#resist-the-temptation-to-fix-bad-writers).
-It's okay if it takes them a little while to learn the particulars of your style guide as long as they're improving over time.
-If their writing is illogical, boring, or difficult to understand, it's likely to remain that way for years, so you want to drop those writers quickly.
+If their writing is illogical, boring, difficult to understand, or syntactically incorrect, it'll stay that way for years.

+If a writer fails to meet your standards, see the section on [terminating writers](/hiring-content-writers/5-terminating-writers/).

 ## Giving tactful feedback

-You stand out as a client simply by not being a jerk.

-## Decide to stick or bail

-Jump to the section on [terminating writers](/hiring-content-writers/5-terminating-writers/).
+Good freelancers take pride in their work, so keep that in mind if you give them feedback.
+If your feedback is rude or insulting, you make the freelancer's job less pleasant and decrease the time they'll want to spend working with you.
+This is not to say that you should withhold criticism, but you should provide it in a way that's tactful and helpful.

+When you give feedback:

+* Be specific
+* Focus on the writing not the writer
+* Accept the possibility that the problem may be in your instructions

+Freelancers consistently tell me that the key factor that distinguishes clients they want to keep working with from bad clients is the way they give feedback.
+Surprisingly, rude feedback seems to be the norm rather than the exception.
+This means that you can stand out as an exceptionally pleasant client by just providing basic courtesy that you'd provide if you were interacting with someone face to face.

+>**<font color="red">Bad</font>**: You did a terrible job on the first paragraph.
+Rewrite it.

+This is poor feedback because it's vague.
+It also frames the feedback as a personal attack instead of focusing on the writing.

+>**<font color="green">Good</font>**: I had difficulty following the first paragraph.
+The sentence structure is repetitive, and it uses the passive voice too heavily.

+This is a more tactful rewrite of the feedback above.
+It calls out specific problems with the writing, and it avoids using the term "you" so that the writer doesn't feel that this is a personal attack.

 ## Pay promptly